Jinkai-Z/hello-world/README.md

 ---------------------------
 Hi Guys,

 This is Kai.
-Nothing to show right now.
+I like watch NBA game.
 --------------------------------------------------